 The Transmission Provider or the entity selected by the Transmission Provider who is certified by the MO and who enters into the MO’s pro forma EIM Entity Scheduling Coordinator Agreement.
+An EIM Participating Resource Scheduling Coordinator may not also be an EIM Entity Scheduling Coordinator unless the EIM Participating Resource Scheduling Coordinator is a transmission provider subject to the standards of conduct set fourth in 18 C.F.R.
+Section 358.